kai3341/systemPY/docs/index.md

 === "Methods"

-    * `on_init` executes exactly once on application startup
+    * `on_init` is called exactly once on the application startup

-    * `pre_startup` is called before event loop startup
+    * `pre_startup` is called before the event loop is started

-    * `on_startup` is called exactly when event loop started
+    * `on_startup` is called exactly when event loop has started

-    * `on_shutdown` is called when application is going shutdown or reload but event loop still working
+    * `on_shutdown` is called when the application is going to shutdown or reload but the event loop is still working

-    * `post_shutdown` is called after event loop stopped or drained.
-When application is going to reload, then it should be called `pre_startup`
+    * `post_shutdown` is called after event loop has stopped or drained.
+When application is going to reload, next it would be called `pre_startup`

-    * `on_exit` executes exactly once when application is stopping
+    * `on_exit` is called exactly once when application is going to stop

 === "Target & Unit"